neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 In this tutorial, you will learn how to:

-- Couple nekRS with MOOSE for [!ac](CHT)
+- Couple NekRS with MOOSE for [!ac](CHT)
-- Solve nekRS in non-dimensional form while MOOSE solves in dimensional form
+- Solve NekRS in non-dimensional form while MOOSE solves in dimensional form
-- Use nekRS to generate closure models for a lower-resolution tool such as Pronghorn
+- Use NekRS to generate closure models for a lower-resolution tool such as Pronghorn

-This tutorial provides a description of how to use Cardinal to perform [!ac](CHT) coupling of nekRS to MOOSE for bypass flow modeling in a portion of a [!ac](PB-FHR) reflector block.
+This tutorial provides a description of how to use Cardinal to perform [!ac](CHT) coupling of NekRS to MOOSE for bypass flow modeling in a portion of a [!ac](PB-FHR) reflector block.
 This tutorial was developed as part of the
 [!ac](VTB), a [!ac](NRIC) initiative aimed at facilitating the use of advanced modeling